council-review

 If the scope is not already clear, use AskUserQuestion to ask:

-Both reviewers read the same diff independently — neither depends on the other's output.
-Launch them both at once in a single message to eliminate sequential wait time.
+All three reviewers read the same diff independently — none depends on another's output.
+Launch all three at once in a single message to eliminate sequential wait time.

 Scripts are in scripts/ relative to this skill's directory and enforce the correct model and read-only mode internally.
 Run <script> --help for full usage.